-Our research takes the task of developing a general, and yet structured approach to choice modeling that leverages neural networks for purposes of estimation.
+Our research aims to develop a general, yet structured approach to choice modeling that leverages neural networks for estimation purposes.
 Our work revisits the \emph{random utility maximization} (RUM) principle, which is the overarching framework for most parametric choice models \citep{mcfadden2000mixed, Train2009}.
 Assuming that customers are rational, the RUM principle states that customers assign a utility to each product and simply choose the one with the highest utility.
-The firm cannot observe the customer's utility but only has access to observable attributes of the product and customer.
-For this reason, the utility is assumed to be stochastic from the point of view of the firm.
-The randomness in the utility allows capturing unobserved heterogeneity in customers and products.
-Different structural and distributional assumptions on the utility function lead to different RUM discrete choice models including the multinomial logit (MNL) model~\citep{Luce59,Mc74}, the latent-class MNL~\citep{mcfadden2000mixed} or the nested logit model~\citep{Williams77}.
+The firm cannot observe the customer's utility but only has access to observable attributes of the products and customer.
+For this reason, the utility is assumed to be stochastic from the firm's point of view.
+The randomness in the utility allows for capturing unobserved heterogeneity in customers and products.
+Different structural and distributional assumptions on the utility function lead to various RUM discrete choice models, including the multinomial logit (MNL) model~\citep{Luce59,Mc74}, the latent class MNL~\citep{mcfadden2000mixed}, and the nested logit model~\citep{Williams77}.
 The validity of a RUM model heavily relies on the utility function and distributional assumption specified by the modeler.

-Thinking of the RUM principle as a ``minimal'' structure for choice models, we ask the following questions: can the class of {\em all} RUM discrete choice models be efficiently approximated by a compact neural network architecture?
-Can the resulting neural network be trained on limited choice data?
+Considering the RUM principle as a ``minimal'' structure for choice models, we ask the following questions: can the class of {\em all} RUM discrete choice models be efficiently approximated by a compact neural network architecture?
+Can the resulting neural network be trained from limited choice data?
 How does this approach compare to model-free methods in terms of prediction accuracy?